 All this information is available at night, too, thanks to a layer of SuperLuminova covering the hands and hour markers, as well as some backlighting that makes the tiny LCD screen readable at any lighting condition.

-Still, the main idea behind this watch is not the looks (although I can only welcome the fact that Tissot is clearly making an effort to make their watches more appealing to those who expects the watch to be not only functional, but also beautiful), but the feel of its synthetic sapphire glass that features touch functionality and allows you to get all the necessary information on the display by simply tapping the crystal near “METEO”, “CHRONO” or “ALARM” inscription printed on the bezel flange.
+Still, the main idea behind this watch is not the looks (although I can only welcome the fact that Tissot is making an effort to make their watches more appealing to those who expects the watch to be not only functional but also beautiful), but the feel of its synthetic sapphire glass that features touch functionality and allows you to get all the necessary information on the display by simply tapping the crystal near “METEO”, “CHRONO” or “ALARM” inscription printed on the bezel flange.

 If you ever owned a more old-school quartz timekeeper equipped with numerous push-pieces that must be pressed in correct order to just start the timer, you will immediately love this device.

 What truly disappoints me here is the water resistance rating.
 For a sporty watch, which is supposed to be taken on an adventure every now and then, the guaranteed 100 meters of water-tightness is almost a joke.
-Well, maybe not really a joke, but from such a timekeeper I would expect something closer to at least 20 ATM.
-But if you don’t plan to use it as a diving tool, this gadget is an almost ideal choice for someone who always wanted a watch with an analogue-digital display and the sacred “Swiss Made” inscription at the bottom half of the dial.
+Well, maybe not a ‘joke’, but from such a timekeeper I would expect something closer to at least 20 ATM.
+But if you don’t plan to use it as a diving tool, this gadget is an almost ideal choice for someone who always wanted a watch with an analog-digital display and the sacred “Swiss Made” inscription at the bottom half of the dial.